naaji-navas/Be-Clean/README.md

 ## Motivation

-Our motivation for developing BeClean is to create a positive impact on the environment and communities.
-We believe that by providing an easy-to-use platform that empowers individuals to make a difference, we can contribute to a cleaner and healthier world.
-By utilizing technology and gamification, we aim to make the process of environmental stewardship more engaging and rewarding, thereby inspiring more people to take action.
+My motivation for developing BeClean is to create a positive impact on the environment and communities.
+I believe that by providing an easy-to-use platform that empowers individuals to make a difference, I can contribute to a cleaner and healthier world.
+By utilizing technology and gamification, I aim to make the process of environmental stewardship more engaging and rewarding, thereby inspiring more people to take action.

 ## Getting Started